DerBrunoIR/Minecraft-GameOfLife/README.md

 # Minecraft-GameOfLife

-This repository contains a implementation of Conway's "Game of Life" inside of Minecraft.
+This repository contains a implementation of Conway's "Game of Life" inside of Minecraft using command blocks.

 https://github.com/user-attachments/assets/3c1f660e-a730-45d5-8e19-34b5d589c328